CoraWagner/VBA/index.md

 `End Sub`

 This section of code creates a new file for the macro to print to.
 It saves it to the users default file path and names the file *VBA+Macros.txt*.
 It then allows the user to select the range of cells that they would like converted into a markdown table.
-It then loops through each selected cell and prints the cell values to the new file while including specific formating guidelines for a markdown table.
-Once the maacro finishes running, the user can access the saved file.
+It then loops through each selected cell and prints the cell values and hyperlink URL (if applicable) to the new file while including specific formating guidelines for a markdown table.
+Once the macro finishes running, the user can access the saved file.

 ### Example Of a Table Cleaned-up with the Macro
 To build the table, the user needs to copy the text file and paste it into the markdown editor on GitHub.
 Now the user can view a table on their website.